Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Experimental Setup and Standard Waveform Analysis

 \section{Experimental Setup and Standard Waveform Analysis}

 The prototypes were tested during the 2023 RD51/DRD1 collaboration beam test campaigns at CERN.
 The measurements took place at the H4 beamline of the SPS using 150\,GeV muons.

-As shown in Fig.\,\ref{fig:triple_gem}, the experimental setup consisted of a beam telescope with up to six PICOSEC-Micromegas prototypes, a tracker made of three triple-GEM detectors, and an MCP-PMT\footnote{Hamamatsu Microchannel plate photomultiplier tube (MCP-PMT) R3809U-50 \url{https://www.hamamatsu.com/jp/en/product/optical-sensors/pmt/pmt_tube-alone/mcp-pmt/R3809U-50.html}} serving as precise timing references.
+The experimental setup consisted of a beam telescope capable of accommodating up to six PICOSEC-Micromegas prototypes, where several prototypes from the PICOSEC-Micromegas collaboration were installed simultaneously during the beam test campaigns.
+The measurements reported in this paper are those recorded by the 7-pad resistive prototypes described in Section~\ref{sec:resistive-developement}.
+The telescope included a tracking system made of three triple-GEM detectors and an MCP-PMT\footnote{Hamamatsu Microchannel Plate Photomultiplier Tube (MCP-PMT) R3809U-50, \url{https://www.hamamatsu.com/jp/en/product/optical-sensors/pmt/pmt_tube-alone/mcp-pmt/R3809U-50.html}} serving as precise timing references.
+Fig.\,\ref{fig:triple_gem} illustrates the trigger and readout scheme of the setup, showing a single PICOSEC detector as representative of the connection scheme used for each prototype.
 The GEMs \footnote{Gas mixture used was 70\% Ar and 30\% $\mathrm{CO_2}$ at NTP.}, provided two-dimensional hit reconstruction, with signals digitized by the SRS system \cite{martoiu2013development}.
 Particle tracks were reconstructed offline \cite{bortfeldt2014development} using cluster analysis and linear fits, assuming straight trajectories due to the high beam momentum and absence of magnetic fields.

-Trigger signals were derived from the MCP-PMTs and distributed to both the digitizers and the trigger logic of the SRS.
-As shown in Fig.\,\ref{fig:triple_gem}, MCP signals were converted into NIM logic pulses and combined with an OR logic condition to provide a global trigger, synchronizing the tracker readout with the digitized PICOSEC-Micromegas waveforms.
+Trigger signals were derived from the MCP-PMT and distributed to both the digitizers and the trigger logic of the SRS.
+As shown in Fig.\,\ref{fig:triple_gem}, the MCP-PMT signal was split and distributed to all oscilloscopes used for waveform acquisition, while the AUX outputs were discriminated and converted to a NIM logic pulse.
+The replicated MCP logic signals were combined in a NIM OR module to form the global trigger.
+This trigger initiated the SRS readout, which in turn generated a unique event identifier redistributed to all oscilloscopes to ensure event-by-event synchronization between the tracker data and the digitized PICOSEC-Micromegas waveforms.
 The APV25 data \cite{martoiu2013development} were acquired with the DATE software \footnote{CERN.
-ALICE DAQ and ECS Manual (2010) \url{https://ph-dep-aid.web.cern.ch/ph-dep-aid/dateUserGuide/dateUserGuide.pdf.}}, while the waveforms from the prototypes were recorded with fast oscilloscopes.
+ALICE DAQ and ECS Manual (2010), \url{https://cds.cern.ch/record/689027/files/INT-1998-04.pdf}}, while the waveforms from the prototypes were recorded with fast oscilloscopes.
 In offline analysis, the signals from the prototypes were matched to reconstructed particle trajectories, allowing for precise spatial and timing performance studies.

 The signals from the seven PICOSEC-Micromegas pads pass through custom-made seven-channel board-structured preamplifiers.
 These amplifier cards are being used with a gain of 38\,dB, a bandwidth of 650\,MHz, and built-in discharge protection based on the RF amplifier design of \cite{Hoarau_2021}.
 PICOSEC-Micromegas signals are sampled with oscilloscopes from Lecroy Waverunner Series\footnote{Tedelyne LeCroy.
 Waverunner 8000 Series Datasheet (2018)}, operating in 10\,GS/s sampling rate.